MicrosoftDocs/power-automate-docs/articles/forms/popular-scenarios.md

 1. In the "If yes" step:

     - Delete the SharePoint action that comes with the template.
-    - Add an Outlook 365 "Send an email (V2)" action.
+    - Add an Office 365 Outlook "Send an email (V2)" action.
     - In the **To** box, select the dynamic content **Responders' Email**.
     - Enter the subject and body of the email.